Helen Cargill Thompson: Early life

 Born in Burma where her father worked as a merchant trader, in 1939, Thompson, her parents and two brothers returned to Glasgow to live with her grandparents in Mirrlees Drive, close to Glasgow Botanic Gardens.
-Her great grand-uncle David Sime Cargill was the founder of Burmah Oil., the Cargills having started as East India merchants in Glasgow and merchant traders in Ceylon (today's Sri Lanka) where the business was known as the 'Harrods of Colombo'.
+Her great-granduncle David Sime Cargill was the founder of Burmah Oil., the Cargills having started as East India merchants in Glasgow and merchant traders in Ceylon (today's Sri Lanka), where the business was known as the 'Harrods of Colombo'.
 Her older brother, William David James Cargill Thompson, was a professor of ecclesiastical history at King's College, London, and her younger brother, John Cargill Thompson, was a playwright.

 Education

-Thompson attended Cheltenham Ladies College, then studied physiology and pharmacology at St Andrews University, and went on to do a PhD at Edinburgh University involving research into the contraceptive pill.
+Thompson attended Cheltenham Ladies College, then studied physiology and pharmacology at St Andrews University, and went on to do a PhD presenting the thesis "The assay of growth hormone and gonadotrophins in relation to clinical problems" at Edinburgh University involving research into the contraceptive pill.

 Career

-Thompson worked for ten years as a research scientist, then changed career in a response to a campaign to recruit scientists to work in libraries as information officers.
+Thompson worked for ten years as a research scientist, then changed career in response to a campaign to recruit scientists to work in libraries as information officers.
 In 1970 she started her librarianship training in the Andersonian Library at Strathclyde University.
-On August 5, 1982 she became head of the Andersonian Library’s new Reference and Information Division, a post she held until her retirement in 1999.
+On August 5, 1982, she became head of the Andersonian Library's new Reference and Information Division, a post she held until her retirement in 1999.

 Interests

-Dr Thompson began collecting art in 1985, often buying from the degree shows in Glasgow.
+Thompson began collecting art in 1985, often buying from the degree shows in Glasgow.
 In 2000 she gifted her collection of nearly 1,000 artworks to Strathclyde University.
 It included works by Peter Howson, Avril Paton, James McDonald, and Neil MacPherson.

-Helen Cargill Thompson was a member of, and donor to, many organisations, including:
+Thompson was a member of, and donor to, many organisations, including: